VindeeR/autosubmit/docs/source/userguide/defining_workflows/index.rst

 jobs to be finished.
 That is the case of the postprocess combine dependency on the next example.

 .. runcmd:: mv -vf ./userguide/defining_workflows/code/job_dependencies_running.yml /home/docs/autosubmit/a001/conf/jobs_a001.yml

+.. runcmd:: cat /home/docs/autosubmit/a001/conf/expdef_a001.yml

+.. runcmd:: cat /home/docs/autosubmit/a001/conf/expdef_a001.yml

 .. runcmd:: autosubmit monitor a001 --hide -o png